 Remember that you’ll need to empty out the tanks before you return your motorhome.

-To limit the number of times you’ll have to empty your toilet cassette, use public toilets where available, like:
+Whether you hire a two or four berth campervan, limit the number of times you’ll have to empty your toilet cassette by using public toilets when they're available, like:

 - Playground areas